Are you missing some data to provide a better experience? Use a component to let your visitors self-segment.

-This allows you to personalize your content, explain your product from their perspective, and highlight the right features.
+This allows you to optimize the digital journey of each visitor, personalize your content, explain your product from their perspective, and highlight the right features.
 On top of that, self-selection gives you a better understanding of how your website traffic is composed and who your best-converting visitors are.
 To read more about how powerful this tool can be, take a look at the case study about ClassTag, a customer that increased conversion rate by 150% using self-segmentation.